-3.29 Rail freight can carry all types of goods, but prohibitive operating costs prevent the rail network from carrying a greater proportion of the region's and nation's freight.
+However, other regions do see domestic rail freight traffic, using "swap-body" rail to road containers for onward distribution. - Rail freight can carry all types of goods, but prohibitive operating costs prevent the rail network from carrying a greater proportion of the region's and nation's freight.
 Efficiency gains must be realised (especially for strategic trips), supported by infrastructure investment, including inland intermodal terminals for handling and transferring goods between road and rail.

-Although rail freight terminals for construction materials, especially at ports and wharves on the Thames, are well placed for moving additional volumes of traffic, a shortage of intermodal terminals is one of the most significant constraints to mode shift across the Transport for the South East region.
+- Although rail freight terminals for construction materials, especially at ports and wharves on the Thames, are well placed for moving additional volumes of traffic, a shortage of intermodal terminals is one of the most significant constraints to mode shift across the Transport for the South East region. - Improved gauge clearance (outside the Solent-Midlands corridor and Channel Tunnel Link) is also needed in order to build network resilience, enhance journey reliability, and ensure commercial competitiveness relative to other modes.